nimrossum/research-project/docs/main.typ

 = Introduction

+Software engineering has consistently explored metrics to measure and compare the complexity and evolution of software systems.
+Among these, Lines of Code Changed (LoCC) has become a commonly used measure, providing insights into developer productivity and team velocity.
+However, as this paper will show, LoCC has limitations that needs to be considered when interpreting its results.
+In this paper, we will explore the shortcomings of LoCC and propose an alternative metric: Compression Distance (CD), derived from lossless compression algorithms with large search windows.
+By measuring the compressibility of changes between software revisions, CD offers a novel perspective on software evolution, addressing many of the shortcomings inherent in LoCC.

+This work proposes an alternative approach: Compression Distance (CD), a metric derived from lossless compression algorithms such as ZStandard (zstd) with large search windows.
+By measuring the compressibility of changes between software revisions, CD offers a novel perspective on software evolution, addressing many of the shortcomings inherent in LoCC.
+This paper explores the theoretical underpinnings of CD, its practical implementation, and its potential to complement or even replace traditional metrics in certain contexts.

+Through a series of experiments, we evaluate the effectiveness of CD in quantifying code complexity, distinguishing between commit types, and mitigating biases present in LoCC.

+// The results suggest that CD provides a more nuanced and robust measure of software evolution, paving the way for its adoption in both academic research and industry practice.

+// TODO: Introduce compression distance, zstd, talk about search window size of zstd

-RQ1 *Is the compression distance a more representative metric for quantifying the complexity than lines of code changed?*
+RQ1 *Is the compression distance using zstd a more representative metric for quantifying the complexity than lines of code changed?*

-RQ2 *Can the compression distance tell us about the complexity of different categories of commits?*
+RQ2 *To what extent does compression distance using zstd discriminate between manual or semi-automatic commit types (e.g. such as bugfix, feature, refactoring, documentation and style)?*

-RQ3 *Does the compression distance suffer from the same limitations as lines of code changed in quantifying the contributions of developers?*
+RQ3 *Does the compression distance using zstd suffer from the same limitations as lines of code changed in quantifying the contributions of developers?*

 = Introduction to Similarity Distance Metrics

 == Information distance